-The Council will be comprised of eleven voting members appointed by the Governor, representing the public and private sectors, reflecting the geographic diversity of Oregon, and including health care consumers, providers, and privacy and information technology experts.
+The Health Information Technology Oversight Council is comprised of 11-15 members appointed by the Oregon Health Policy Board.
+Members represent the public and private sectors, reflecting the geographic diversity of Oregon, and include health care consumers, providers, and privacy and information technology experts.

 Providers have access to meaningful, timely, relevant, actionable patient information to coordinate and delivery “whole person” care;

 Systems (health systems, CCOs, health plans) effectively and efficiently collect and use aggregated clinical data for quality improvement, population management and incentivizing health and prevention.
 In turn, policymakers use aggregated data and metrics to provide transparency into the health and quality of care in the state, and to inform policy development;

 Individuals and their families access their clinical information and use it as a tool to improve their health and engage with their providers.